-the electronic braking will limit speed to approximately 2 mph (3 kph) and the warning beeper will sound.
-When the accelerator pedal is depressed, the electronic braking and warning beeper will be overridden and normal vehicle operation resumes.
+the walk-away feature will limit speed to approximately 2 mph (3 kph) and the warning beeper will sound.
+When the accelerator pedal is depressed, the walk-away feature and warning beeper will be overridden and normal vehicle operation resumes.
 Any unusual situation sensed by the PDS system will cause a similar response.
 The system functions in all key switch positions.